In this video, we'll look at how to use the SUMIF function to sum cells that meet a single criteria.

 You can add logical operators to the criteria.
-To sum cells with a value greater than 15, I enter the criteria of ">15" in double quotes.
+To sum cells with a value greater than 15, I enter a criteria of ">15" in double quotes.

 You can easily move the criteria out onto the worksheet so that it's easier to change.

-Now I can easily change the value in B18, and SUMIF will automatically adjust the criteria and calculate a new result.
+Now I can easily change the value in B18 and the SUMIF will adjust the criteria and calculate a new result.

-To sum the total quantity of apples, the range is D7:D12, and the criteria is "apple", in double quotes.
-The sum_range is E7:E12.
+To sum the total quantity of apples, the range is D7:D12, the criteria is "apple", and the sum_range is E7:E12.

-Note that SUMIF is not case-sensitive and returns 15.
+Note that SUM is not case-sensitive and returns 15.

 You can use empty double quotes to sum blanks.

-SUMIF also supports wildcards.
-The letters "pe" plus an asterisk, will return 32, because SUMIF will sum all pears and peaches.
+SUMIF also supports wildcards. "pe" plus an asterisk will return 32, because SUMIF will sum all pears and peaches.

-4 question marks will cause SUMIF to match pear, because it's the only item with 4 characters.
+4 question marks will cause SUMIF to match pear, since it's the only item with 4 characters.

 You can use SUMIF with dates as well.

-The next 3 examples use SUMIF to sum amounts to sum dates before 2012.
+The next 3 examples use SUMIF to sum amounts for dates before 2012.

-In the first formula uses the full date.
+In the first formula, the full date is entered.

 The second formula uses the DATE function to get the same result.
 Note the concatenation between operator and DATE.